Lambda-3/Indra/indra-rest/README.md

 # Code Snippet

- You just need to add the dependency to the `org.indra_project:indra-rest` artifact.
+ You just need to add the dependency to the `org.lambda3.indra:indra-rest` artifact.

         ClientResource cli =
                 new ClientResource("http://example.com:8916/indra/v1/relatedness");